rl-institut/WAM_APP_FRED/README.md

 to create an easily accessible and platform-independent web-application that can be used via the internet (using a web-browser).
 The main functionality the web-application provides is to visualize data on a map or additionally as graph.
 The app provide options for the user to interact with the visualized data.
-The web-application also provides functionality to get the data in a non proprietary format (like .csv).
-By that an user is able to explore the data in order to get a better understanding about the data.
+The web-application also provides functionality to get the data in a non proprietary format (like .csv). the data in order to get a better understanding about the data.
 To make the purpose of what is visualized on the map or as graph more oblivious the source data is divided into three main topics.
 These three topics are: Weather-Data, powerplant asset register and feedin-time-series.
 Each of these